 Even if you’re one of the more dedicated employees and a very organized person, you still waste time.
 Whether you work from home or in the workplace, we’re all guilty of getting distracted and losing focus.
 It may not be deliberate and you probably don’t even realize you’re doing it until it’s too late.

-Here are five ways employees waste time every day.
+Here are 5 ways workers waste time every day.
 See if you can relate.

 1. Social Media/Emails/Texts